himmelblau-idm/site/mkdocs/docs/advanced/Creating-an-Entra-ID-Application-for-Himmelblau-GroupMember.Read.All-and-User.Read.All-Permissions.md

 2. Click **Add a permission**.
 3. Select **Microsoft Graph**.
 4. If utilizing Confidential Client Credentials (Option A below) choose **Application permissions**, otherwise choose **Delegated permissions** (Option B).
 5. Search for `GroupMember.Read.All` and select it.
+Also search for `User.Read.All` and add this permission.
 6. Click **Add permissions**.

 ![Assign API Permissions](app-reg2.png)

 7. Click **Grant admin consent** to approve these permissions for your tenant.
+8. Continue with the same procedure for the User.Read.All permission.

+> **Warning!:**
+> Never use Group.Read.All instead of the GroupMember.Read.All permission, because for Microsoft 365 groups, Group.* permissions [grant the app access to the contents of the group](https://learn.microsoft.com/en-us/graph/permissions-reference); for example, conversations, files, notes, and so on.

 ![Grant Admin Consent](app-reg3.png)